gispos/AvsPmod/README.md

 ##### On video window.
 - Press left and right click: changes zoom 100%, 200%
 - Press left and use mouse wheel: changes the zoom
 - Press Ctrl and double click on the video window increases the height a few pixels
+- If tab change for mouse browse buttons selected, press Ctrl or move the mouse on the slider area and bookmark jump is used.
-- Press Ctrl and click on button 'bookmark  jump' only trim editor marks would be selected
+- When the mouse pointer is in the video slider area.
+Press Ctrl and use mouse browse buttons only trim editor marks would be selected

 ##### On script window:
 - Press left and right click: The # character is removed or added at the beginning of the selected lines